robotzero1/esp32cam-3d-printer-monitor/README.md

-# esp32cam-3d-printer-monitor
+# Monitor a 3D Printer and Take Photo on Layer Change.

-Camera stream and photo to SD card on layer change with pin low to high.
+Basic functioning code only